 Seabirds, Pacific Northwest

-The pelagic cormorant is the smallest of the three species that nest on the coast.
-It is a slender bird in flight and has a straight neck, small head and a rapid wing beat.
+The pelagic cormorant is the smallest of the three species that nest on the island.
+It is a slender bird in flight and has a straight neck, small head, and a rapid wing beat.
 The throat patch in pelagic cormorants is red and in the summer it has two white flank patches.

 Pelagic cormorants live along open, windswept coasts.
 They nest along with other cormorants and other seabirds on steep, remote cliffs where they’re safer from predators.
 Pelagic Cormorants nest in small colonies.
 These colonies are situated on islands, narrow cliff ledges, steep slopes, and other relatively inaccessible locations.

 Pelagic cormorants hunt alone, often diving into heavy surf for crabs, worms and small fishes.
 Though they often dive in shallow water along the shores, they also can make very deep dives, sometimes to 50 m or more.

 Cormorants feed largely on fish of little commercial value, though in times past they were harassed by fishers who blamed the birds for depleting their catches.